SkooveLearn PianoDownload on the App Store

 • B – Fifth finger (5)

-The inversions of B minor chord
+What are the inversions of the B minor chord?

-How to play B minor first inversion
+How to play B minor 1st inversion?

 b minor chord first inversion